shuvangkar/ATmega-lcd-library/README.md

 - Most of the libraries are slow enough
 - These libraries are good for project and drastically bad for production environment
 - These LCD library uses long delay between commands.
 This delay() could have easily avoided using the [Busy flag]()
+- Does not work if interrupt routines invokes in higher frequency.

+I hope this library potentially solve all the problems

+## Time Estimation
+So the display takes on average 50uS for printing a character @16MHz clock speed of atmega328 microcontroller.